-(3) An advance on a staff member's salary is only payable in the event of a serious illness or death of a close relative.
+(3) An advance on a staff member's salary is only payable in the event of a close relative falling ill with a serious illness or if such relative dies.

-(4) An advance on salary may not exceed an amount equal to the pro-rata salary earned at the date of the application referred to in subrule (3).
+(4) An advance on salary may not exceed an amount equal to the prorata salary earned at the date of the application referred to in subrule (3).